 „Future and Career Plans Before High School Graduation“ (ZuBAb)

-Principal investigators: Prof. Dr. Marita Jacob (University of Cologne), Dr. Irena Pietrzyk
+Principal Investigators: Prof. Dr. Marita Jacob, Dr. Irena Pietrzyk

 Funding Agency: Ministry of Culture and Science in North Rhine-Westphalia, Germany.